 Remember to include your Social Security number in your correspondence.

-Under Indiana Code 35-43-5-7 regarding Welfare Fraud, a person who knowingly or intentionally obtains public relief or assistance by fraudulent means commits a Class A misdemeanor for amounts received up to $250, a Class D felony for amounts more than $250 but less than $2500, and a Class C felony if the amount is $2500 or more.
+Under Indiana Code 35-43-5-7 regarding Welfare Fraud, a person who knowingly or intentionally obtains public relief or assistance by fraudulent means commits a Class A misdemeanor for amounts received up to $750, a Level 6 felony for amounts more than $750 but less than $50,000, and a Level 5 felony if the amount is $50,000 or more.

 For the first instance of fraud, a twenty-five (25%) penalty is assessed on the amount of the established overpayment.
 For a second instance of fraud, there is a fifty (50%) penalty and a one hundred percent (100%) penalty for the third and any subsequent fraudulent overpayments established.
 Interest will accrue at the rate of one-half (0.5%) per month on the unpaid balance.

-Your Indiana state tax refund may be intercepted to pay your overpayment balance.
-The Department of Revenue will match Social Security numbers with individuals who have an overpayment debt payable to the Department of Workforce Development.
+Your Indiana state and/or federal tax refund may be intercepted to pay your overpayment balance.
+The Department of Revenue and IRS will match Social Security numbers with individuals who have an overpayment debt payable to the Department of Workforce Development.
 If you and your spouse file your taxes jointly, your refund may be intercepted to pay the overpayment debt.

 Bankruptcy may relieve overpayment debt if it is included in your bankruptcy filing.
 An overpayment established due to fraud is usually not dischargeable.
 DWD will file for an adversary hearing in the bankruptcy court to ensure that the fraud overpayment debt remains.
 The costs of this action will be added to the overpayment debt.